11 Water Sports In Thailand: Splash Into Fun With The Best Adventures

 One of the more high-speed water sports in Thailand would have to be jet skiing, which is a bit like riding a motorcycle on water.
 It is a little motorised watercraft, so you can ride across the surface of that water while the wind crushes against your body.
 It is a perfect water sport that is made for travel enthusiasts and adventure seekers.
 Thailand is no stranger to Water Sports tourists flocking around their pristine Phuket and Pattaya’s Patong Beach for some jet skiing action along with a bit of holiday serenity at one go.

-Best Time To Visit: September to April
+Best Time: September to April

 4. Wakeboarding